Suggestions From Families with SED, SMD and Kniest and people with Dwarfism

-- Make sure you have a bed that fits well and good pillows.
+- Sleep is important!
+Make sure you have a bed that fits well and good pillows.
 Consider neck rolls or even rolled up towels for popper head support and neck position.
-See furniture section.

 - Avoid walking long distances or carrying heavy objects.
 Consider using strollers for carrying young children in the house.
 Use other ways to carry goods without straining your back.

 - Get regular light exercise that has been designed for you by a physical therapist.
 See exercise and alternative therapies for a list of exercises to consider with your medical provider.